adam-brz/YABIL/README.md

 It only requires c++20 standard and can be compiled on most of the widely used platforms.

 Performance wise, comparing to other popular libraries (like GMP or FLINT), this library is slightly worse (TODO add link to benchmarks).
 However, it is much easier to use and understand.
-It is also very easy to extend and modify.
+And very simple to extend and modify.

 Use this library when you:

-- Need a simple and easy to use library for arbitrary precision integer arithmetic, with no dependencies beyond c++20.
+- Need an easy-to-use library for arbitrary precision integer arithmetic, with no dependencies beyond c++20.
-- Want to use arbitrary precision arithmetic also in **compile-time** (from my knowledge, there is no other library supporting such features).
+- Want to use arbitrary precision arithmetic also in **compile-time** (from my knowledge, there is no other library supporting such feature).
-- Need a library which can be easily extended or modified to suit your needs.
+- Need a library which can be easily extended or modified, to suit your needs.

 Do not use this library when you: